karolaug/pisak/doc/eyetracker.analysis.rst

 ================

-Analysis module implements image processing algorithms it is divided into to three parts: calibration, detect and processing.
+Analysis module implements image processing algorithms.
+It is divided into three parts: calibration, detect and processing.